 Following is a sampling of some of the types of personal injury claims we handle:

 Drunk Driving Accidents: Drunk driving accidents are among the most preventable of all accidents, and they are often the most tragic.
-Although nearly one-third of all Florida traffic fatalities are alcohol-related, proving a defendant is liable for a serious accident requires more than just showing that he or she was drink behind the wheel.
-That is where we come in.
+Although nearly one-third of all Florida traffic fatalities are alcohol-related, proving a defendant is liable for a serious accident requires more than just showing that he or she was drunk behind the wheel.
+Our Brooksville personal injury lawyers can help.

 Bicycle Accidents: No one on the road is more exposed than a bicyclist, rendering the typical bicycle versus motorist accident among the most serious of all road accidents.
 Although a bicyclist enjoys the benefits of relatively low speed and short stopping distances, he or she cannot even accelerate out of a dangerous traffic situation the way that a motorcyclist can.